-A continuation of HSDH 2331 with emphasis on a self-directed approach to research on literature topics relevant to dental hygiene in the field of periodontics.
-Additional didactic emphasis is placed on ultrasonics, implant maintenance, subgingival chemotherapeutic device placement, and the hygienist's role in periodontal surgery, maintenance and aesthetics.
+A continuation of HSDH 2331 with emphasis on a self-directed approach to research on literature topics relevant to dental hygiene in the field of periodontics, as well as evidence-based decision making.
+Additional didactic emphasis is placed on power scalers, implant maintenance, subgingival chemotherapeutic device placement, and phase I reevaluation.
 Permission of Program Director required.